mywyau/boxcat/README.md

 # boxcat

-A small playground library for fp in Python
+A small playground library for fp in Python, inspired from my time writing Scala

 ### Development testing